real-tintin/ugglan/doc/source/drone.rst

 Software
 =================
 TODO: Design of sampling sensors, executing the control loop, data logging and updating the motors.
-Sending of events to the back-end.
 TODO: Producer and consumer structure.

 Hardware
 =================
 TODO: Overview of the Hardware and connected busses.
 TODO: Picture of Ugglan.
-The drone hardware is listed below
+The drone hardware components are is listed below

 * Raspberry Pi Zero
 * Diatone Q450 with PCB